corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-We’re not limited to sending to and receiving from a single counterparty.
-A flow can send messages to as many parties as it likes, and each party can invoke a different response flow:
+You're not limited to exchanging data with a single counterparty.
+You can use flows to send messages to as many parties as you need to.
+Each party can invoke a different response flow:

 {{< tabs name="tabs-10" >}}
 {{% tab name="kotlin" %}}